vlachenal/webservices-bench/README.md

 SOAP has an really heavy overhead for serialization and deserialization.
 When I have implemented Protocol Buffers webservice, tests did not run anymore while running server side from Eclipse/bootRun on my laptop due to insufficient memory ... and when I monitored processus on my deskstop, I saw that SOAP test runs have an heavy memory overload (+1.5GB on server ...).
 So I don't not if Spring/SOAP protocol implementation has flaws compared to others but I suggest to not use Spring/SOAP + service/client (either for performance and memory usage).

-Protocol Buffers with RESTful API has poor performance comparing to RESTful/JSON API.
-Surprisingly, the number of simultaneous calls does not improve response time from 3 calls and above.
+~~Protocol Buffers with RESTful API has poor performance comparing to RESTful/JSON API.
+Surprisingly, the number of simultaneous calls does not improve response time from 3 calls and above.~~
 JSON serialization is done with pretty print format which has no interest ...
+I didn't see that Spring Boot already had RESTful/Protocol Buffers integration.
+It works better than mine and have the same performance than JSON RESTful service.
+Due to Protocol Buffers generated classes, automatic mapping is pretty impossible (and I wouldn't spend time on that).
-So I recommend not to use it since performances are not as good as a classic RESTful API.
+So I recommend not to use it since performances are not better than a classic RESTful API.

 Overhead with Dozer is significant enough not to use it.